EricScyty3/Chinese-Checkers-Platform/README.md

 * the choice and the detailed settings of the playout phase's evaluator
 * the terminate condition of the MCTS

 Other than that, for each computer player, there is an identical panel for setting the corresponding configurations.
-In order to switch the panel that assoicated to a player, the below `Last` and `Next` buttons will help to index to the right panel.
+In order to switch the panel that associated to a player, the below `Last` and `Next` buttons will help to index to the right panel.

-To be noticed that, ony the panel corresponds to a computer player could be manipulated, for instance, according to the above sample, only the panels with indices $0$ and $3$ could be adjust with the widgets, and the other panels will not allow the user to modify unless such a computer player is enabled through the below checkboxes.
+To be noticed that, only the panel corresponds to a computer player could be manipulated, for instance, according to the above sample, only the panels with indices $0$ and $3$ could be adjust with the widgets, and the other panels will not allow the user to modify unless such a computer player is enabled through the below checkboxes.

 On the first panel, there are a number for widgets, for which corresponds to a feature of the search algorithm:

-* Exploration factor $C$: this controls the *UCT* policy of the MCTS selection phase, that the larger the value is chosen, the more exploration of unvisited nodes (expanded branches of the search tree) will be investigated, otherwise, the decision will tend toward the exploitation of the well-performed nodes more
+* Exploration factor $C$: the larger the value is chosen, the more exploration of unvisited nodes (expanded branches of the search tree) will be investigated, otherwise, the decision will tend toward the exploitation of the well-performed nodes more
-* History factor $W$: this controls the *Progressive History* policy of the MCTS selection phase, that the larger the value is chosen, the longer the influence on the past game history will be made on the decision
+* History factor $W$: the larger the value is chosen, the longer the influence on the past game history will be made on the decision
 * Simulation evaluator: this controls the mechanism that used to choose the appropriate move throughout the self-play simulation during the MCTS playout phase, you can seen this as a strategy for emulating a game
+  * Random choice:
-  * Random choice: uniformly choosing the moves avaliable but with some priorities for the advancing moves.
+    * Uniformly choosing the moves available but with some priorities for the advancing moves.
+  * Move distance:
-  * Move distance: picking up the move that gives the lagest distance increment, and if there exist multiple moves with maximum distance increments, then randomly choose one of them.
+    * Picking up the move that gives the largest distance increment, and if there exist multiple moves with maximum distance increments, then randomly choose one of them.
+  * Lookup table:
-  * Lookup table: deciding the optimal move based on the stored board values of the resulting board states, such a board value can be found in the lookup table but does not include the fraction of midgame states, hence, as an alternative, the evaluation of the midgame boards is done based on the distance increment.
-Similarly, the ones with the largest value are decided randomly with uniform possibility.
+    * Deciding the optimal move based on the stored board values of the resulting board states, such a board value can be found in the lookup table.
+    * During the midgame, the evaluation of distance increment will be considered instead.
+    * Similarly, the ones with the largest value are decided randomly with uniform possibility.
+  * Midgame-only Paranoid/BRS:
-  * Midgame-only Paranoid/BRS: here, the moves during the playout phase are no longer simply decided based on certain heuristic or dataset but on an embedded multi-player version of minimax search.
-Besides, there are two more options to adjust the settings of such an embedded search: first, the search depth from $2$ to $4$; second, the percentage value for calling the embedded search, which allows the user to modify the frequency of triggering the minimax search per move during the playout since it could bring heavier overhead.
+    * The moves during the playout phase are no longer simply decided based on certain heuristic or dataset but on an embedded multi-player version of minimax search.
+    * There are two more options to adjust the settings of such an embedded search: first, the search depth from $2$ to $4$; second, the percentage value for calling the embedded search, which allows the user to modify the frequency of triggering the minimax search per move during the playout.
-* MCTS control: the basic workflow of MCTS consists of: selection, expansion, playout and backpropagation, and a full run through of the four phases is called an interation.
-The progress of the search could be defined in two ways, first the number of iterations being completed, and second, the time that retricts certain number of iterations from completing.
-Both restrcitions own the same range from $1$ to $100$, either in rounds or seconds.
+* MCTS control: the basic workflow of MCTS consists of: selection, expansion, playout and backpropagation, and a full run through of the four phases is called an iteration.
+  * The progress of the search could be defined in two ways, first the number of iterations being completed, and second, the time that restricts certain number of iterations from completing.
+  * Both restrictions own the same range from $1$ to $100$, either in rounds or seconds.

 <div align="center">
     <img src="./second-semester/assets/images/panel2.png" alt="panel2" width="40%" />
 </div>

 In the second panel, the first row of radios displays the option of total players of a range of $[2, 3, 4, 6]$ and the second row displays the available computer players, which are strictly restricted to less than the total number of players.
-In order to the tigger a computer player among all avaliable players, ticking the checkboxes below will turn the player with assoicated index into computer player such that the user could manipulate its configuration panel.
+In order to the tigger a computer player among all available players, ticking the checkboxes below will turn the player with associated index into computer player such that the user could manipulate its configuration panel.

 Besides, there provides an additional feature called `Shared Memory`, which makes difference on the game history.
 As mentioned before, the choice of MCTS algorithm could be affected based on the game history ($W$), but normally the players will only be affected by the history maintained by themselves.
 But here, the `Shared Memory` allows all the maintained history to be integrated into one public record such that allowing all players to access to this and contribute their update to it.